mvolkmann/blog/src/smalltalk/30-development-environment.md

 Methods whose code matches the search will appear in the top pane.
 Select a method name to see its implementation in a lower pane.

+Regular expression searches are not currently supported.
+TODO: This has been added recently!
+Try it and document it here.

 ## Hierarchy Browsers

 When a class is selected in a System Browser,